dhh1128/vvp/draft-hardman-verifiable-voice-protocol.md

 The schema for this credential is documented at {{DOSSIER-SCHEMA}}.

 # IANA Considerations

+This document defines a new SDP {{RFC8866}} session-level attribute:

+   Attribute name:      callee-evd
+   Long-form description: Contains a specialized URL called an OOBI that references a dossier of evidence about the callee's identity, brand, and related attributes.
+Used in 200 OK and/or 180 Ringing responses.
+   Type of attribute:   session-level
+   Subject to charset:  No
+   Reference:           [This document]

-This specification requires no IANA actions.
-However, it does depend on OOBIs (see {{<aid}}) being served as web resources with IANA content type `application/json+cesr`.
+This specification also depends on OOBIs (see {{<aid}}) being served as web resources with IANA content type `application/json+cesr`.

 --- back